LunarWatcher/umbra/CONTRIBUTING.md

 * If the exit code is 0, the `stdout` (if any) can be used for further scripting
 * If the exit code is non-zero, the `stderr` will (likely[^1]) contain an error message that can be forwarded to the script's users or script's own logging

+### Using umbra to develop umbra

+Whereever possible, umbra features should have dogfood variants within umbra itself.
+This lets the features be tested better, and potentially in the future, automatically tested with integration tests once I figure out how to sanely do that.
+(If you know of any decent CLI integration test libraries in C++, or libraries that can be hacked into such tests, open an issue)

+#### devenv
+If you have umbra installed externally or have it built, you can run `umbra env` to get some utility commands.
+The two supported environments are `debug` and `release`.

+These are:

+* `setup` - equivalent to the setup instructions.
+This respects the
+* `clean-setup` - nukes the build directory, then runs setup

 [^1]: The error handling used in umbra uses custom exceptions, but not all errors are going to use these.
 How non-caught exceptions are logged (if at all) is a wildcard.